This department also includes research in different fields of Petroleum Engineering.

 Diverse academic disciplines of the department enable both research and training to be pursued in a multi-skill environment, which is essential to the modern oil and gas industry.
 The department has and will continue to pursue relevant research to meet the needs of the industry.

-The Department has 2 laboratory and they are used for educational and research purposes:
+The Department has 2 laboratories and they are used for educational and research purposes:

 1. Petroleum and gas engineering training and research laboratory